Kx5 (album)

-Kx5 is the eponymous debut album by Kx5, the collaborative project of Canadian producer Deadmau5 and American producer Kaskade.
+Kx5 is the debut album by Kx5, the collaborative project of Canadian producer Deadmau5 and American producer Kaskade.
 It was released on March 17, 2023, through Mau5trap and Arkade.

 Background

-Deadmau5 and Kaskade have previously collaborated several times since 2008, with previous songs including I Remember, Move for Me, and Beneath with Me.
+Deadmau5 and Kaskade have previously collaborated several times since 2008, with previous songs including "I Remember", "Move for Me", and "Beneath with Me".

-On March 11, 2022, the pair released their debut single under the name Kx5, Escape featuring Hayla.
+On March 11, 2022, the pair released their debut single under the name Kx5, "Escape" featuring Hayla.
 Deadmau5 told Dancing Astronaut that the song is a "throwback to that kind of minimalistic approach, to that melodic sing-songy house".
 The song peaked at number 11 on the Billboard Dance/Electronic Songs chart.

-On September 6, the duo announced that they would be releasing an album, alongside announcing the next Kx5 single Take Me High, which was released on September 16.
+On September 6, the duo announced that they would be releasing an album, alongside announcing the next Kx5 single "Take Me High", which was released on September 16.

 On January 31, 2023, the duo announced that their album, self-titled Kx5, would be released on March 17.